-So how do you stop the vicious cycle of BV (and its associated odors) once and for all?
-That’s merely matter of letting nature take its course.
-The friendly bacteria in the vagina–AKA lactobacilli–are our heros in this fight against feminine odor.
+Stopping the vicious cycle of BV and its associated odors once and for all is merely matter of letting nature take its course.
+Or, you can give nature an assist by restoring the friendly bacteria in the vagina, called lactobacilli.
+These are our heros in this fight against feminine odor.
 Keep them thriving and healthy and, with patience, foul odor will be a thing of the past.
 Here’s how:

-- Restore the flora.
 Lactobacilli keep the unfriendly bacteria that cause feminine odor in check.
 Probiotics and prebiotics can boost lactobacilli so that they have a better chance of growing and crowding out the unfriendly bacteria that cause feminine odor.
-Bio-Match Restore Moisturizing Personal Lubricant is pH and salt balanced with 1% of lactic acid, which Bio-Matches the optimal levels for vaginal lactobacilli, supporting its growth and restoring its natural balance.
+Restore Moisturizing Vaginal Gel is pH- and salt balanced with 1% of lactic acid, which Bio-Matches the optimal levels for vaginal lactobacilli, supporting its growth and restoring its natural balance.
 Women have also reported improvement in chronic BV symptoms after introducing an oral probiotic.
-Invest in a high quality probiotics for feminine odor with robust Lactobacillus strains.
+Invest in a high-quality probiotic for feminine odor with robust Lactobacillus strains.